Omnia-et-nihil/GPIO_basics/README.md

 Both classes share the same functions.

 Functions:
-.begin(buttonPin, debounceDelay); //initializes a button on GPIO pin "buttonPin" with debounce delay "debounceDelay" in ms
+.begin(buttonPin, debounceDelay); //initializes a button on GPIO pin "buttonPin" with debounce delay "debounceDelay" in µs

-.begin(buttonPin); //Initializes a button on GPIO pin "buttonPin" with a default debounce delay of 500 µs
+.begin(buttonPin); //Initializes a button on GPIO pin "buttonPin" with a default debounce delay of 50 µs

 .end(); //De-initializes the button by setting the pin to an output.